 Deer Island is a tiny town located in the state of Oregon.
 With a population of 323 people and just one neighborhood, Deer Island is the 216th largest community in Oregon.

-Because occupations involving physical labor dominate the local economy, Deer Island is generally considered to be a blue-collar town.
-39.58% of the Deer Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Deer Island is a blue-collar town, with 39.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deer Island is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Deer Island who work in maintenance occupations (29.17%), healthcare (18.75%), and sales jobs (12.50%).

 One downside of living in Deer Island is that it can take a long time to commute to work.
 In Deer Island, the average commute to work is 34.85 minutes, which is quite a bit higher than the national average.

-Deer Island ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.66% of people over 25 have a college degree.
+In terms of college education, Deer Island ranks among the least educated cities in the nation, as only 5.66% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Deer Island in 2022 was $20,331, which is low income relative to Oregon and the nation.
 This equates to an annual income of $81,324 for a family of four.
 However, Deer Island contains both very wealthy and poor people as well.